saket-v37/mongoDB/queriesPractice.md

 `db.movies.find({title:{$regex:/ma/i}})`

-- _Note:_ Here, (i) is a "option" which also help us to check both lower and upper case characters
+- _Note:_ Here, (i) is a "option" which help us to check both lower and upper case characters